tsointsoin/SWN/README.md

 Firmware for the Spherical Wavetable Navigator, a Eurorack-format module from 4ms Company.

-This fork modifies the LFO shapes (see wiki : https://github.com/tsointsoin/SWN/wiki ) and adds additional scales.
+This fork modifies the LFO shapes and adds additional scales (see wiki : https://github.com/tsointsoin/SWN/wiki ).

 ## Setting up your environment
 You need to install the GCC ARM toolchain.